decayingcrow/decayingcrow/README.md

 <div align="center">

-all info about me below ok
+all info about me below

 <p><a href="https://pronouns.cc/@decayingcrow">pronouns.cc</a></p>